cybertheory/UpSkill/wiki/tutorial.md

     1. [Lesson 1] (Lesson.md)

-- Step 2: Add a new page for your lesson.
+- Step 2: Add a new page for your lesson (subject/lesson.md).
 Copy paste the following template.
 For citations please list and link all your resources, for in text citations use [anchors in markdown](https://stackoverflow.com/questions/5319754/cross-reference-named-anchor-in-markdown).

     # Article Name